louiseismith/mbta-shiny-app/README.md

 # MBTA Accessibility Tracker — Shiny App

-Real-time elevator/escalator status for the Boston MBTA.
-Click a station on the map to see accessibility details and an AI-generated report.
+Real-time accessibility status for the Boston MBTA.
+Search for or click a station on the map to see elevator, escalator, ramp, and portable lift details alongside an AI-generated travel briefing.

 ## Table of Contents